trimstray/nginx-admins-handbook/README.md

 ##### Matching location

-  > For each request, Nginx goes through a process to choose the best location block that will be used to serve that request.
+  > For each request, NGINX goes through a process to choose the best location block that will be used to serve that request.

 Let's short introduction something about this: